zulip/zulip/templates/zerver/help/invite-new-users.md

 # Invite new users

-There are a number of ways to grant access to your Zulip organization;
+There are a number of ways to grant access to your Zulip organization:
-the article below describes each in more detail.

 * Allow **anyone to join** without an invitation.